Support for Syrian Refugees

 This month(September) EDA's 6th and 7th 40-foot, 10 ton, shipping containers were sent on their way to Arsal full of clothes,

 boots and shoes for the coming winter; also toiletries, school things, knitted teddies, baby things.

-And 25 carefully checked sewing machines, fabrics, haberdashery and knitting wools for the women's self-help groups among the refugees,
+And a number of carefully checked sewing machines, fabrics, haberdashery and knitting wools for the women's self-help groups among the refugees,

 and for EDA's vocational training courses.